alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

 4.  **Braille isn't a one-to-one mapping to printed characters.**

-    The most common form of English braille adds many symbols and markers that don't map to a printed English character.
+    The most common form of English Braille adds many symbols and markers that don't map to a printed English character.
     These include:

     <ul>